zifeng175mo/dynamo/examples/python_rs/llm/tensorrt_llm/README.md

 ## Launching the Environment
 ```
-# Run image interactively from with the triton distributed root directory.
+# Run image interactively from with the Dynamo root directory.
 ./container/run.sh --framework TENSORRTLLM -it -v /home/:/home/

 # Install the TRT-LLM wheel.
 No need to do this if you are using the latest tensorrt_llm image.